matthewviray/AirbnbEDA/README.md

 ## 📝 Summary

-This project analyzes Airbnb listings in Los Angeles to uncover what makes a listing popular, based on the top 25% of listings by review count and score.
+This project analyzes Airbnb listings in Los Angeles to uncover what makes a listing popular and differeniate from the average listing by review count and score together.
 After transforming the data and exploring key features, we found that **location, thoughtful amenities, room type, and host responsiveness** all contribute to higher listing performance.
 Insights are supported by visualizations built in Tableau.